Payment API Documentation

 Parameter Type Required Description

-currency string Yes Three-letter currency code (e.g., USD, EUR)
+currency string Yes Three-letter currency code (e.g., USD, INR)

-return_url string No URL to redirect after payment
+return_url string Yes URL to redirect customer after payment

 Request Example